gaze from support for -q (output suppression) and return status checking

 proper exit status (regardless of -q presence).

-#1 Updated by Jaka Kranjc about 4 years ago
+#1 Updated by Jaka Kranjc over 4 years ago

 The saved rc after xargs is not guaranteed to be correct, as xargs returns 0 only if all the invocations of the command return 0.
 So let's say it is a big install (requiring multiple invocations) and the first run did find something (grep rc 0), but the last didn't.
 This would result in a final rc of 1.